mirasoldavila13/ProReadMeGenerator/README.md

 ## Tests
 To test the Professional README Generator, follow these steps:
 1. **Manual Testing**: Run the application (`npm start` or `node index.js`) and check the generated README file for accuracy.
-2. **Review the Output**: After running the application, review the generated README in the `Generated` directory for completeness and correctness.
+2. **Review the Output**: After running the application, review the generated README in the `dist` directory for completeness and correctness.

 ## Questions
 If you have any questions about the project, you can contact me via my GitHub profile at [mirasoldavila13](https://github.com/mirasoldavila13).